 - Intravenous Hydration

-- Vitamin C and B Group Vitamins
+- Vitamin C and B Group Vitamins (Not covered by Southern Cross)

 An iron infusion is recommended for patients who have been diagnosed by their healthcare professional as being iron deficient and would benefit more from having an infusion compared to tablets or injection into the muscle.